 It also helps them to connect and apply the knowledge and understanding they learn in all subjects to practical, real-life situations.

 PSHCEE aims to equip pupils with the sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions in their lives.

 The teaching of PSHCEE equips pupils with the skills and knowledge to explore political and social issues critically, to weigh evidence, debate and make reasoned judgements.

 Key Stage 3 Curriculum

-Year 9 – starts with poverty and crime followed by the dangers of sexting and mental health.
+Year 9 –Pupils will start learning memory techniques and revision skills followed by the dangers of sexting and mental health.
 In the spring term they look at careers and utilise PSHCEE lessons for choosing their options for GCSE.
 They then look at health including body image and sexuality.
 They finish the year looking at death and becoming an adult.

 Key Stage 4 Curriculum

-Year 10 – start the year by looking at emotions and modern family life before looking at behaviour in society.
+Year 10 – Pupils start the year by looking at emotions and modern family life before looking at behaviour in society.
 They finish the autumn term with financial management and enterprise before looking at health issues in spring term such as self-harm, pornography, HIV and skin cancer.
-In the summer term they study the politics of the UK, EU and the role of the UK in the world as well as capital punishment and preparation for work experience.
+In the summer start preparation for work experience.

-Year 11 – When they return from work experience they complete a review and a personal statement which contribute to the college application process.
-After Christmas they return to look at issues such as war, terror, marriage, parenthood and learning vital skills in first aid and revision.
+Year 11 – When students return from work experience they complete a review and a personal statement which contribute to the college application process.
+After Christmas they return and learn vital skills in first aid and revision.